 Credit Risk: Credit risk is the risk that an issuer or other counterparty to an investment will not fulfill its obligations.
 Cash received by the Treasurer is initially deposited in clearing accounts maintained in banks located in Illinois that are insured by the Federal Deposit Insurance Corporation (FDIC).
 Cash and cash equivalents include deposits and short-term, highly liquid investments readily convertible to cash, with a maturity of 90 days or less at the time of purchase.
-Surplus funds, as determined by the Treasurer, may be invested in time deposits, certificates of deposit and other interest-bearing accounts in FDIC-insured banks and savings and loan associations located in the State, credit unions whose principal office is located in Illinois, short-term obligations of corporations whose obligations (i.e. commercial paper) are rated by two or more standard rating services at a level that is at least as high as the following: A-1 by Standard & Poor's, P-1 by Moody's Investors Service, F-1 by Fitch, D-1 by Duff & Phelps Credit Rating Company, A1 by IBCA, and TBW-1 by Thompson Bank Watch, repurchase agreements or other investments approved by State law.
-As of June 30, 2008, the Treasurer's investments in commercial paper were rated P-1 by Moody's Investors Service and A-1+ by Standard and Poor's Ratings, except for those issued by Morgan Stanley, which were rated A-1 by Standard and Poor's Ratings.
+Surplus funds, as determined by the Treasurer, may be invested in time deposits, certificates of deposit and other interest-bearing accounts in FDIC-insured banks and savings and loan associations located in the State, credit unions whose principal office is located in Illinois, short-term obligations of corporations whose obligations (i.e. commercial paper) are rated by two or more standard rating services at a level that is at least as high as the following: A-1 by Standard & Poor's, P-1 by Moody's Investor Service, F-1 by Fitch, D-1 by Duff & Phelps Credit Rating Company, A1 by IBCA, and TBW-1 by Thompson Bank Watch, repurchase agreements or other investments approved by State law.
+As of June 30, 2009, the Treasurer's investments in commercial paper were rated P-1 by Moody's Investors Service and A-1 by Standard and Poor's Ratings, except for those issued by General Electric, which were rated A-1+ by Standard and Poor's Ratings.
 The Treasurer's short-term investments in all U.S. Agency obligations, including collateral for repurchase agreements, are rated P-1 by Moody's Investors Service or F1+ by Fitch Ratings.
 The Treasurer's long-term investments in all U.S. Agency obligations are rated Aaa by Moody's Investors Service or AAA by Fitch Ratings.
-The Treasurer's short-term investments in foreign debt securities is rated A-1+ by Standard & Poor's.
+Treasurer's short-term investment in foreign debt securities is rated A-1+ by Standard & Poor's.

 The Treasurer's long-term investment in foreign debt securities is rated A1 by Moody's Investors Service and AA- by Standard & Poor's Ratings.
 The Treasurer's investments in The Illinois Funds is rated AAAm by Standard & Poor's.
 The Treasurer's investments in money market mutual funds are rated Aaa by Moody's Investors Service and AAAm by Standard & Poor's, except for those issued by American Freedom Funds and Allegiant Funds, which were not rated by Moody's Investors Service or Fitch Ratings.
+The Treasurer's securities lending collateral investments in repurchase agreements are rated P-1 by Moody's Investors Service and A-1 by Standard & Poor's, except for BNP Paribus Securities Corporation which is rated A-1+ by Standard and Poor's.